-Differentiation: whiteboard cues, labels, worksheet templates - SPORTS theme
+Differentiation: worksheet templates & labels - SPORTS theme

 Here’s how to differentiate your lessons with speed and ease.
-Modeled on Carol Anne Tomlinson’s “Must do, Should do, Could do” idea, this product leads students up the path so to speak with a “Walk Fit", "Yoga Fit" and "Crossfit" theme.
+Modeled on Carol Anne Tomlinson’s “Must do, Should do, Could do” idea, this product caters to students' fitness levels, so to speak, with a “Walk Fit", "Yoga Fit" and "Crossfit" theme.

 Adhere the labels to your whiteboard (I laminate, then use self-adhesive magnetic tape), then write appropriate activities under each.
 So…